sohkai/.dotfiles/README.md

 So make sure to follow some of the messages (a summary will be printed at the end).

 **NOTE**: Mostly useful only on OSX.
+**NOTE**: You should probably install Xcode, or at least the Xcode CLI tools, before running `~/.dotfiles/install.sh`.

 install.sh
 ----------